Abdullah bin Suleiman Al Hamdan: Business activities

 Abdullah Suleiman started his career as a businessman establishing a company in Bahrain long before his political career.
 He worked for Marconi company which was the importer of Ford cars in Saudi Arabia in the 1920s.
 He was also one of the shareholders of the Arabian maritime tanker company which was established in 1954.
 The other shareholders were Aristotle Onassis and merchants from Jeddah.

 Following his retirement from government Abdullah Suleiman focused on business activities owning hotels and trading companies.
-He was the owner of Basaten Hotel which had been established in the 1950s in Jeddah.
-He was also sole importer of Dodge cars and trucks in Saudi Arabia.
+He was the owner of Basaten Hotel in Jeddah which had been established in the 1950s.
+He was also the sole importer of Dodge cars and trucks in Saudi Arabia.
 He founded a cement company with Ahmed Jamjum in Jeddah, Arabian Cement Company, which started cement production in 1958.
 The company was praised by Aramco's Arabic magazine entitled Qafilat al Zayt as being the start of Arab industry.